qihongl/learn-hippo/docs/paper_task_encoding/progress.md

   epoch reference, shows checkpointed learning curves, and separates positive DM-only feasibility from the negative full-mixture diagnosis.
 Four publication- style figures are generated directly from versioned compact summaries.
+- 2026-08-31: executed five exact shared temporal-policy audits on the fixed-duration RM/DM/NM mixture.
+The endpoint was the best deterministic shared time in every held-out reward surface, but all five random starts converged one or two observations early.
+Mean endpoint probability was 0.00015.
+This separates the existence of an endpoint optimum from its accessibility under gradient optimization and motivates only bounded credit/initialization interventions.